Hooks

 Arguments

 --application applicationHome- Path.
 Optional.
 Directory of alternate application home.
 Can be specified more than once to change state.--extensions extensionList- ColonDelimitedList.
 Optional.
 List of extensions to search, in order for matching files in each hook directory.
 Defaults toBUILD_HOOK_EXTENSIONS.--next scriptName- File.
 Optional.
 Locate the script found after the named script, if any.
-Allows easy chaining of scripts.hookName0- Required.
-String.
-Hook to locatehookName1- Optional.
-String.
+Allows easy chaining of scripts.hookName0- String.
+Required.
+Hook to locatehookName1- String.
+Optional.
 Additional hooks to locate.

 Return codes